NU-MSR/crb-makerspace/docs/equipment/3d-printers.md

 !!! warning

-    - Hot surfaces: nozzle (180-260°C) and heated bed (50-110°C) cause severe burns
+    - Hot surfaces: nozzle (180-260°C) and heated bed (50-110°C) can cause severe burns
-    - Moving parts can pinch or crush
+    - Moving parts can pinch or crush fingers
     - Risk of inhalation of ultrafine particles and VOCs during printing

 ## Safety